sunng87/slacker/README.md

 ## Features

 * Fast network infrastructure
-* Fast serialization based on Kryo or Nippy (Text based serialization is also supported)
+* Plugable serialization backend, EDN, Json, Nippy are built-in.
 * Transparent and non-invasive API.
 Remote calls is just like local calls with slacker.
 * Extensible server with interceptor framework.